 Most of the game uses the PS4’s motion sensing in the controller as it controls the player’s head or light source.
 Moving the controller around will allow you to shine your light around or complete button prompts.
 Most major actions are detailed hand gestures that even have you turning papers over, lifting items, pushing, pulling, and bashing.
 It’s a great way to draw the player in and it’s done with such detail that it feels real and believable.
 I loved all of these as there are so many different prompts and sequences that it remains fun.

-The visuals are some of the best to grace home consoles as every texture looks like the real thing, characters are so well made you can see every pore and imperfection, the lighting is amazing, and there’s so much detail everywhere.
-This is a fantastic looking game albeit the motion capture and character animations can sometimes feel puppetlike and don’t quite sync up sometimes.
+The visuals are some of the best to grace home consoles as every texture looks like the real thing, the characters are so well made you can see every pore and imperfection, the lighting is amazing, and there’s so much detail everywhere.
+This is a fantastic-looking game albeit the motion capture and character animations can sometimes feel puppetlike and don’t quite sync up sometimes.

 Without spoiling the story there’s not much more here I can say.
 This is a fantastic story that you will talk about months from now and maybe even play through again.
 With the minute choices made and every turn being life or death makes for an entertaining game that will scare you to death and make you jump.
 The game isn’t without flaws such as spotty voice acting that can come off cheesy sometimes, there’s slowdown throughout the game as it pushes the PS4 too far, and there’s not much gameplay outside of controlling the characters, but it grabs and holds you down and won’t let you back up.
 This is exactly how horror should be done and many games need to take note of it.